thehillman215/VectorBid/replit.md

 # Overview

-This is a Flask-based web application that helps airline pilots analyze and rank their trip bids based on personal preferences.
+VectorBid is a Flask-based web application that helps airline pilots analyze and rank their trip bids based on personal preferences.
 The application allows pilots to upload their schedule files (PDF, CSV, or TXT format), input their preferences in natural language, and receive AI-powered rankings of available trips using OpenAI's GPT-4o model.

 # User Preferences